aakansh9/METI-tourism-prediction/README.md

 4. Run RunMe.R
 6. A submission_ensemble.csv is generated containing final predictions for Toyama City (C6) and Kanazawa (C7)

-*Details about implementation in English are mentioned in vignette.pdf*
+*Details about implementation in English are mentioned in report_02_ENGLISH.pdf* *Details about implementation in Japanese are mentioned in report_02_日本語.pdf*